VinceSJ/coding_challenge_rm/q3_and_4/README.md

 Good news, STATE_ID field in CSV is all lower caps, so we can just match to string 'ca', no worries about alternative versions for California.

+Realized a possible issue with format of MISSING_DATA_ENCODING.
+A decoding process would very likely assume first value indicates a run of filled columns, but it is possible that the first value could be empty (does not appear in CSV, so an edge case, but conceivable).
+As such, should have a 0 placed as first value in string if first column is empty to indicate empty at start and that next number is run of missing fields.
+Spec added to Q3 task statement at top.

 #### Learning JSON